Logo

 4. Pay off debt

 Paying down debt is one of the fastest ways you can improve your DTI and boost your credit score.
 If you can afford it, pay down high-interest credit card debt.
-Not only will you save money on interest overall and improve your DTI, you’ll lower your debt utilization ratios which will provide a quick boost to your credit score.
-If you can’t afford to repay debts now, consider a debt consolidation loan.
-A debt consolidation loan consolidates all your debts under one loan, freeing up your utilization ratio and boosting your score.
-Having a debt consolidation loan now does not prevent you from getting a personal loan in the future.
+Not only will you save money on interest overall and improve your DTI, but you’ll also lower your debt utilization ratios which will provide a quick boost to your credit score.
+If you can’t afford to repay debts, consider a debt paydown loan.

 5. Choose a shorter loan term